divs1210/cljos/Readme.md

 ```

 ##### Note
+* :setf stands for 'set with fn' and updated the given var.
-* The :state option can be used to get the object in the form of a Clojure data structure.
+* :state can be used to get the object in the form of a Clojure data structure.
+No serialization required!
 * There is no need for getters.
 If :var should be accecced via a method, just turn it into one.
+* All objects are automatically thread-safe!

 #### License
-This code has been released under the EPL 1.0 license.
+CljOS has been released under the EPL 1.0 license.